Bagno Vignoni, the thermal baths of Val d’Orcia

 Santa Caterina da Siena was one of the great personalities who frequented the baths of Bagno Vignoni.
 The link between the Sienese saint and the small town of Val d’Orcia was very strong and in fact a loggia directly overlooking the thermal pool, the loggiato di Santa Caterina, and a chapel were dedicated to Caterina.

 Chiesa di San Giovanni Battista

-Also on the Piazza delle sorgenti looks out the Chiesa di San Giovanni Battista (church of saint John the Baptist).
-Inside are preserved a painting and a fresco.
-The painting, 18th century Sienese school, portraying Santa Caterina da Siena with Bagno Vignoni in the background.
-The fresco, from the chapel of Santa Caterina, represents the resurrection of Christ.
+The Church of San Giovanni Battista also overlooks the Piazza delle sorgenti.
+The church, once elevated to the rank of parish, has a very simple facade and a small bell gable.
+Inside there is a painting and a fresco.
+The painting, a Sienese school of the 18th century, portrays Saint Catherine of Siena with Bagno Vignoni in the background.
+The fresco, from the chapel of Santa Caterina, depicts the resurrection of Christ.

 Parco dei Mulini

 In medieval times, the waters of the thermal spring were also used to feed the mills which, thanks to the constant flow guaranteed by the spring, remained active throughout the year.
 In this area, where the water comes through a waterfall, the Parco naturale dei Mulini was established in 1997.
 From the Piazza delle Sorgenti, the water is channeled in small courses that descend from the hill to the area of the mills and reach another rectangular basin which is located further down.
 Often these small channels are used to soak the feet, while in the lower pool you can bathe for free.
 In addition to the free spas in Bagno Vignoni there are also paid spas that are located in the immediate vicinity of the center.

 What to do near Bagno Vignoni